WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: WaveletInception-BiGRU Networks

-We propose a BiLSTM sequential modeling approach as the estimation head for infrastructure health condition monitoring using drive-by vibration signals (see Figure~\ref{method}).
-In this context, sequential modeling involves capturing spatial dependencies across a sequence of beams, where each time step corresponds to a single beam along the structure.
-By processing input feature sequences in both forward and backward directions, the Bi-LSTM networks combine hidden states in both directions, which allows the model to learn not only local interactions but also relationships between adjacent and distant beams.
-This bi-directional analysis enhances the model's ability to capture interactions between consecutive beams, thereby improving the accuracy of health condition estimation.

-Our approach is based on the observation that the health of an infrastructure component is reflected not only in its local vibration signals but also in the signals obtained from neighboring beams.
-For example, in railway tracks, considering the sleepers as the beams of the superstructure, the vibration signal over a particular sleeper is not solely indicative of that sleeper's condition; it is also influenced by the conditions of adjacent sleepers.
-Therefore, estimating the health condition for individual sleepers is enhanced by incorporating features from both preceding and succeeding sleepers.

-The feature extraction network, detailed in Section~\ref{FE}, processes drive-by vibration response signals collected under varying operational conditions.
-It outputs a sequence of $N$ feature vectors, where each vector corresponds to one of the $N$ beams along the targeted infrastructure segment.
-These feature vectors serve as inputs—one for each time step—to the proposed BiLSTM-based sequential modeling framework.
+To achieve component-level resolution, we implement a distributed sampling strategy designed to extract $N$ feature vectors from the BiGRU outputs for sequential modeling.
+In this approach, both the value of $N$ and the specific indices for feature extraction are determined by the physical layout of the infrastructure.
+For instance, if an infrastructure segment contains 30 equidistant sleepers, $N$ is set to 30, and feature vectors are extracted at uniform intervals from the temporal sequence to align with the sleeper positions.
+This physical-temporal mapping ensures that each network output corresponds to a distinct structural component.
+By incorporating prior knowledge of the infrastructure configuration, the model maintains a one-to-one correspondence with the physical layout, thereby significantly improving the accuracy of high-resolution estimation.
+The selected feature vectors pass through a dropout layer before being fed into the final temporal modeling in the health estimation head.

+Finally, these selected vectors pass through a dropout layer prior to temporal modeling in the health estimation head.

-BiLSTM networks process inputs for each time step and pass the outputs through fully connected layers.
-These layers map the learned representations to specific health condition indicators for each beam.
-This sequential modeling allows for detailed predictions at the beam level, which corresponds to the physical layout of the structure.
-Consequently, this method improves the resolution of health condition estimations and facilitates comprehensive assessments of individual components, providing valuable insights for maintenance planning.
+The second BiGRU module serves as a sequential model for the estimation head in monitoring infrastructure health conditions.
+In this context, sequential modeling captures spatial dependencies across a sequence of beams along the infrastructure, with each beam corresponding to a single time step.
+The BiGRU layer processes the input at each time step and captures temporal dependencies along the sequences.
+The BiGRU outputs are passed through fully connected layers to map the learned representations onto specific health-condition indicators, such as regression (as in Case Study I) and classification (as in Case Study II) tasks.
+This sequential modeling enables detailed predictions at the component level, corresponding to the structure's physical layout.
+Consequently, this method improves the resolution of health condition estimations and facilitates comprehensive assessment of individual components, providing valuable insights for maintenance planning.